 Don't behave in a way that disturbs your office mates unduly.
 We have drawn up some guidelines for sharing offices.

 The main School website has some information about health & safety.

-You will want to contact your supervisor very soon after you have arrived (if you haven't already done so).
-The best method is probably to go to their office.
-Your supervisor may not be able to talk to your immediately because of other commitments, but they will be able to arrange a time to see you.
-If your supervisor is not in their office, try sending an email telling them that you have arrived.
+You should contact your supervisor very soon after you have arrived (if you haven't already done so).
+Your supervisor may not be able to talk to you immediately because of other commitments, but they will be able to arrange a time to see you.

 In the first meeting, you will probably want to discuss at least the following: